-What happens if the mortgage isn't repaid within a year?
+What happens if the mortgage isn't repaid within 12 months?

-If the mortgage hasn't been repaid within a year, we'll get in touch to review the situation and discuss what happens next.
+If the mortgage hasn't been repaid within 12 months, we'll get in touch to review the situation and discuss what happens next.
 If the mortgage is being repaid by selling the property, we'll want to make sure that every effort is being made to sell the property, and that the asking price is reasonable.